MarlonGarcia/hyperspectral-imaging/README.md

-# hyperspectral-imaging
+# Hyperspectral Imaging

-Repository of Hyperspectral Imaging System
+This is the repository of Hyperspectral Imaging System.